darinz/ML/practice-1/p2/solution_p2.md

 **Key insight:** This is the fundamental **regularization effect** - trading sensitivity for stability and generalization.

-**6. Which of the following statements about logistic regression is true?**
+**Problem 6.
+Which of the following statements about logistic regression is true?**
 *   (a) The loss function of logistic regression without regularization is convex, and the loss function of logistic regression with L2 regularization is convex.
 *   (b) Neither the loss function of logistic regression without regularization is convex nor the loss function of logistic regression with L2 regularization is convex.
 *   (c) The loss function of logistic regression without regularization is convex, but the loss function of logistic regression with L2 regularization is non-convex.